Skip to main content Skip to navigation Skip to footer

 Machine name required.
 Use --machine <name>Specify a machine with `--machine` or set a config default

 Team name required.
-Use --team or set default with: rdc config set team <name>Specify a team with `--team` or set a config default
+Use --team or set default with: rdc config set --key team --value <name>Specify a team with `--team` or set a config default

 Region name required.
-Use --region or set default with: rdc config set region <name>Specify a region with `--region` or set a config default
+Use --region or set default with: rdc config set --key region --value <name>Specify a region with `--region` or set a config default

 Output Formats